SarahZhang25/mitsuba-blender/README.md

 You can refer to the [Installation & Update Guide](https://github.com/mitsuba-renderer/mitsuba-blender/wiki/Installation-&-Update-Guide) on the wiki for more detailed instructions.

+Launch Blender from the console in order to see any logged error messages.

 ### Supported versions

 Blender version should be at least `2.93`.
 The addon has been extensively tested on LTS versions of blender (`3.6`, `4.2`).
-We recommend using those whenever possible.
+We recommend using 4.2 whenever possible.

 # New Custom Features
 ## Installation
-Use installation Option 2 as described above.
+Follow the Mitsuba-Blender+ (Live Development Installation) instructions above.

 ## Custom Import: Import YML Configs
 Usage: Menu option `File -> Import -> Custom Config (.yml)`